Founder and Chief Instructor

 4th Dan Karate

 As a toddler, I used to introduce myself as THE Sugar Ray Leonard.
 My father said that if I would agree to be “Jack” again, he would allow me to learn how to box; we had a deal.
-My martial arts journey began June 4th, 1980.
+My martial arts journey began with boxing on June 4th, 1980.
 My interest led me to explore and study many martial arts .
 These initially included Boxing, Karate, Wing Chun, Five- Animal Kung Fu, Ninjutsu, and Hapkido.
-Later, (after a older school-mate punched my braces through my cheek) my main focus became Muay Thai, Western Boxing, and by 1992 shoot-fighting and MMA.
+Though I earned a black belt in two of these arts in the 1980’s, I now find child-black belts suspicious (which is why I offer my students a path to junior black belt until a certain age).
+Later, (after a older school-mate punched my braces through my cheek) my main focus became Muay Thai, Western Boxing, and by 1993, shoot-fighting and MMA.
 Wanting to better my full-contact skill set, I chose to study JKD, FMA, no-gi jiu-jitsu, and MMA extensively from the 1990’s to present.

-I earned my first JKD/Kali instructor-rank in 1998, under my PFS Mentor Full Instructor Joe Freyman.
+I became assistant instructor to my PFS mentor, Full instructor Joe Freyman in 1998.
+I earned my first independent instructor rank for JKD and Kali under Joe in 2000 ( and continue to train with him every time I visit the east coast).
 In 1999, I met the JKD / FMA legend Paul Vunak.
 Over the course of the years, I earned my Senior Full-Instructorship certifications under Paul in: Jeet Kune Do, JKD concepts, Filipino Martial Arts, Rapid Assault Tactics, Law Enforcement continuum, and Edged Weapons Tactics (2008).
 Though I studied some No - Gi BJJ before my time with PFS, Paul told me that I had to work on this range.
-I learned much of my ground basics during my time with Joe and Paul.
-To Augment this, I studied with Jiujitsu and Judo with Master Rick Rogers.
+I learned much of my ground basics during my time with Joe and Paul and with my training partner Hank Hayes (inventor of no lie blades/ NLB tactical).
+To augment this I studied with Jiujitsu and Judo with Master Rick Rogers.
 I earned my 4th degree Black belt in traditional Jiu-jitsu and Judo under Master Rogers in 2009.
 In 2010, I fulfilled my long time bucket- list goal and trained Muay Thai in Thailand (primarily with Kru Hlukhin from KYN gym).
-I now train Brazilian Jiu Jitsu (including BJJ over 40).
+Currently, I have resumed my training with BJJ Professor Roy Harris to study Brazilian Jiu Jitsu (including BJJ over 40).

-Though I focus more on self-protection than competition, I have held boxing and MMA licenses through Colorado's Olympic Center and through our state’s athletic commission.
+Though I focus more on self-protection than competition, I have held MMA licenses through the Colorado's State Athletic commission and currently hold my boxing coach certifications through USA Boxing (national governing federation for Olympic boxing).
 Currently, my continued education in martial arts includes an intensive study of BJJ (gi and no-gi) under grappling pioneer, Roy Harris.
 This includes studying his BJJ over 40 program.
-I also continue to develop my JKD, FMA, and Silat with Joe Freyman, through my own research and by attending Guro Inosanto’s seminar workshops.
+I also continue to develop my JKD, FMA, and Silat with Joe Freyman, through my own research and by attending Guro Dan Inosanto’s seminar workshops.

 Outside of martial arts, my credentials include my 15 year career in clinical psychology as a violence prevention specialist at the acute level of care and in lockdown facilities; I am trained in four separate violence/crisis prevention curriculums.